radiorabe/python-radioplayer-dataclasses/README.md

 popd
 ```

-Some touchups where made to the files to make them validate where neseccary.
+Some touchups where made to the files to make them validate where necessary.

 ### Generating dataclasses